What you should know about the HPV vaccine

 Women's Health Cancer Primary Care

 As a parent, you want to do all you can to protect your kids and keep them safe.
-And one of the most important ways to protect them when they are very young is to make sure they get all their recommended vaccinations.
+And one of the most important ways to protect them when they are very young is to make sure, they get all their recommended vaccinations.

-According to the Centers for Disease Control (CDC), all preteens should start getting the HPV vaccine at 11- to 12-years-old to protect them from certain cancers later in life.
-Every year in the U.S., HPV is estimated to cause nearly 36,000 cases of cancer in men and women.
+According to the CDC, all preteens should start getting the HPV vaccine as early as nine years of age to protect them from certain cancers later in life.
+Every year in the U.S., HPV is estimated to cause nearly 37,000 cases of cancer in men and women.

 What is HPV?

 HPV stands for Human Papillomavirus, and it's the most common sexually transmitted viral infection.
-HPV is a group of viruses that can spread from one person to another by direct skin-to-skin contact during sexual activity.
+HPV is a group of viruses that can spread from one person to another by direct skin-to-skin contact and during sexual activity.

 How do you get HPV?